 Instructions: Standing in a doorway, raise your arms to 90° (like cactus arms) with your arms against each side of the doorframe.
 Stagger your stance, stepping your right foot forward and your left foot back.
 Pack your shoulder blades down your back and tighten your core, then lean your weight forward until you feel a stretch in your chest and the front of your shoulders.

-Unless you grew up playing baseball, volleyball, or tennis regularly, you should have about equals amount of internal rotation on both shoulders.
+Unless you grew up playing baseball, volleyball, or tennis regularly, you should have about equal amount of internal rotation on both shoulders.
 If you did play sports when you were young, your total range of motion (internal PLUS external rotation) should be the same.

 If your numbers don’t measure up, you most likely have what’s called Glenohumeral Internal Rotation Deficit (or GIRD).
 To increase your degree of internal rotation, add the sleeper stretch to your warm-up routine.
 Hold the stretch for 30 seconds, and repeat 3 times.